|

 settlement where a guardian or an individual with POA is signing on behalf of

-CSS shall independently evaluate settlement value based on the merits of the
+LSS CSS will independently evaluate settlement value based on the merits of the

-claim and the employer’s risk exposure even when the employer is agreeable to
+claim and the employer’s risk exposure, even when the employer agrees to the

 true:

-agreed settlement amount is greater than the LSS CSS’s calculated value of the
+The agreed settlement amount is greater than the LSS CSS’s calculated

-claim, and the parties are unwilling to permit the LSS CSS to negotiate a
+value of the claim, and the parties are unwilling to permit the LSS CSS to

 ii.
 An